Struggling in IRS Payment Plan? Chapter 13 Bankruptcy May Be the Solution

 In a Chapter 13 Bankruptcy, you must be able to make a payment that's large enough to pay certain items like:

-For most people with large tax debt and an inability to use an offer in compromise, this list though difficult at first glance, is typically doable and it will leave them with much more money in their living expense budget than the IRS payment plan did.
-(We wouldn't let you file a Chapter 13 Bankruptcy unless that were true)
+For most people with large tax debt and an inability to use an offer in compromise, this list though difficult at first glance, is typically doable and it will leave more money for living expenses than the IRS payment plan did.

 Lack of A Steady Income